AlvaroDavi5/Spring_BackEnd_Boilerplate-Java/README.md

 ## Description

-Java Domain-Driven Design Boilerplate with Spring Framework for Back-End.
+Spring Boilerplate for Back-End using Java and Spring Framework.

 ## Overview